-Fiberglass has become an industry darling for its en-pointe accuracy, but I wanted something a little more refined.
-For mid-sized creeks and prefer quick action, so I decided to travel back to the days when carbon was still the preferred rod for small creek angling.
+Fiberglass has become an industry darling for its en-pointe accuracy, but I wanted something a little more refined for mid-sized creeks.
+So I decided to travel back to the days when carbon was still the preferred rod for small creek angling.

-If you want every tail twitch to make its way through the entire rod.
-The Orvis – Superfine Carbon is an obvious choice.
-Orvis is known for its craftsmanship, and its Superfine Carbon presents as elegantly as the rest of the Superfine range.
+If you want every tail twitch to make its way through the entire rod, the Orvis Superfine Carbon is an obvious choice.
+Orvis is known for its craftsmanship, and its Superfine Carbon fly rod presents as elegantly as the rest of the Superfine range.

 See more rods at flyfisherpro.com

 Introducing the Orvis Superfine Carbon

 Angling is all about the tiny details: the speed of your line, the accuracy of its control, the subtle flex of your rod.

 Carbon has held onto its reputation in all three areas for some time.
 It has a heavier swing weight, which few of my other fly rods can match.
 It handles dries with aplomb, and if you’re a trout angler, you can use it for bigger waters than the Superfine Glass.